huggingface/hub-docs/docs/hub/repositories-pull-requests-discussions.md

 ## Disabling Discussions / Pull Requests

-From the repository settings, you can disable all discussions and pull requests.
+From the repository settings, you can disable all discussions and Pull Requests.
 Once disabled, all community and contribution features won't be available anymore.
-This action can be reverted without loosing any previous discussions or pull request.
+This action can be reverted without losing any previous discussions or Pull Requests.

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/discussions-settings-disable.png"/>